Centralizers in pseudo-finite groups: Involutions in pseudo-periodic groups

 As a consequence we obtain the following result for periodic groups, from which standard arguments yield a gently improvement of Fact \ref{FactHarMei} and \ref{FactHar}, offering at the same time an alternative proof.

-\begin{theorem} There is a function $f(n)$ defined on natural numbers such that if $G$ is a periodic group admitting an involutory automorphism $\alpha$ with $|C_G(\alpha)| \le n$, then there is a characteristic definable subgroup $H$ of $G$ such that $G/H$ and $H'$ have both size bounded by $f(n)$. \end{theorem} \pf We first prove the statement for finite groups: \\ Suppose, towards a contradiction, that such a function does not exist for finite groups.
+\begin{theorem} There exists a function $f(n)$ defined on natural numbers such that if $G$ is a periodic group admitting an involutory automorphism $\alpha$ with $|C_G(\alpha)| \le n$, then there is a characteristic definable subgroup $H$ of $G$ such that $G/H$ and $H'$ have both size bounded by $f(n)$. \end{theorem} \pf We first prove the statement for finite groups.
+Suppose, towards a contradiction, that such a function does not exist for finite groups.
 Thus, there exists a natural number $n$ such that for any natural number $k$ we can find a finite group $H_k$ admitting an involutory automorphism $\alpha_k$ that fixes only $n$ many elements of $H_k$ such that each $H_k$ witnessing that $f(n)$ cannot be equal to $k$.
 Now, for each natural number $k$, let $G_k$ be the semi-direct product $H_k\rtimes \langle \alpha_k\rangle$, a finite group containing an involution with a centralizer of size $n$, and let $G$ be an ultraproduct of all these finite groups with respect to some non-principal ultrafilter on $\mathbb N$.
 Notice that $G$ is an infinite pseudo-finite group containing an involution with centralizer of size $n$ and hence, Proposition \ref{PropMain} yields the existence of a definable normal subgroup $K$ of $G$ of finite index whose derived subgroup has size at most $n$.
-Thus $\FC(G)$ has finite index in $G$.
-Furthermore, it is an FC-group which has a finite index subgroup that is finite-by-abelian and thus it is finite-by-abelian itself.
-Now, let
+It then follows that $\FC(G)$ contains $K$ and so it has finite index in $G$.
+Furthermore, the FC-center is finite-by-abelian as explained at the beginning of the proof of Proposition \ref{PropMain}.